Combination of Deep Speaker Embeddings for Diarisation

 The results with different automatic segmentation are presented in Table \ref{tab:auto2}.
-In addition to the window-level clustering, another baseline clusters VAD output directly by treating each VAD segment as a single speaker segment.
-DERs of all systems after CPD improved compared to the window-level clustering results, and the proposed neural CPD method outperforms its counterpart in all systems on both Dev and Eval.
-Regarding the systems with a single d-vector combination method, SelfAtt1$(\mathbf{e}_{\text {T}},\mathbf{e}_{\text {H}})$ achieves the best DER on Dev, with 9\% relative DER reduction comparing to the HORNN d-vector system.
-Bilinear$_{\text{tanh}}(\mathbf{e}_{\text {T}},\mathbf{e}_{\text {H}})$ performs the best on Eval with 21\% relative DER reduction.
-By using the two methods together, Bilinear$_{\text{tanh}}(\text{SelfAtt1}(\mathbf{e}_{\text {T}},\mathbf{e}_{\text {H}}),\mathbf{e}_{\text {H}})$ achieves the lowest DERs across the table.
+In addition to window-level clustering, another baseline clusters VAD output directly by treating each VAD segment as a single speaker segment.
+The DERs of all systems after CPD improved compared to the window-level clustering results, and the proposed neural CPD method improves performance in all systems on both the Dev and Eval sets.
+Regarding systems with a single d-vector combination method, SelfAtt1$(\mathbf{e}_{\text {T}},\mathbf{e}_{\text {H}})$ achieves the best DER on Dev, with 9\% relative DER reduction compared to the HORNN d-vector system.
+Bilinear$_{\sigma}(\mathbf{e}_{\text {T}},\mathbf{e}_{\text {H}})$ performs the best on Eval with 21\% relative DER reduction.
+By using the two methods together, Bilinear$_{\sigma}(\text{SelfAtt1}(\mathbf{e}_{\text {T}},\mathbf{e}_{\text {H}}),\mathbf{e}_{\text {H}})$ achieves the lowest DERs across the table.
 The relative DER reductions over the HORNN d-vector system are 10\% and 22\% on Dev and Eval respectively.
-For completeness, the influence of incorporating overlaps during scoring is shown in Table \ref{tab:finalresult}.
+For completeness, the influence of incorporating overlapping speech regions during scoring is shown in Table \ref{tab:finalresult}.
 For the original reference, including overlap when scoring results in a much higher increase in DER compared to the modified reference.
 This is mainly due to the amount of overlap caused by excessive silence in the original reference being removed in the modified reference.